Volvo XC40 SUV - Interior & comfort

-The portrait Sensus touchscreen, first seen in the Volvo XC90, has gradually filtered down through the range, and arguably feels even more special at this lower price point.
+The portrait touchscreen, first seen in the Volvo XC90, has gradually filtered down through the range, and arguably feels even more special at this lower price point.
 The fact it controls so many aspects of the vehicle can take some getting used to, but it uses Google-based software that's easy to get to grips with and now boasts sharper graphics and faster responses than before.

 With a well-finished dashboard, the XC40 feels like a premium product, even if the obligatory soft-touch plastics are few and far between.
-Volvo also hasn’t forgotten its practical side, with features like a fold-out curry hook integrated in the glovebox to help you get your takeaway home intact.
+Volvo also hasn’t forgotten its practical side, with features like a fold-out curry hook integrated into the glovebox to help you get your takeaway home intact.

-Reading more like the equipment list for a luxury SUV, Ultimate adds luxury touches like a 360-degree camera, a Harman Kardon stereo system and a panoramic sunroof (on petrol cars).
+Reading more like the equipment list for a luxury SUV, Ultimate adds luxury touches like a 360-degree camera, a 12-speaker Harman Kardon stereo system and a panoramic sunroof.
 The car’s exterior gets some unique details to match, along with a choice of wheels.

 Volvo offers some appealing extras bundled into packs to make things less confusing.
 As you’d expect, the Climate pack adds heated seats, a heated windscreen and a heated steering wheel to the Core model.
 The Driver Assist pack is worth considering, especially if you spend time on the motorway, adding adaptive cruise control, blind-spot warnings, rear cross-traffic alert and the semi-autonomous Pilot Assist driving aid.